 Before we get into it, it’s important for us to be on the level.
 I know that sexual coercion happens.
 I have spoken to so many women who struggle with this.
 Most think it’s something they just have to put up with.
 Others know it’s wrong, but don’t feel they can do anything about it.
 Some don’t even know it’s wrong and have suffered for years without realising it was not OK.

 How can this be?
 Well, for starters here’s a conundrum.
 I’ve heard Christian sexologist Patricia Weerakoon speaking once about how women are like slow cookers – you turn them on and they need to warm up.
 Men are like toasters – generally you turn them on and they pop up almost immediately.
 This being the case, if a woman isn’t “in the mood” when her husband is, does that mean we are heading for sexual coercion?
 Not at all, or at least not necessarily.
 Getting in the mood is part of the intimate experience.
 How people do that is very individual.
 The problem arises when “encouragement” becomes coercion.

-I think some men may not realise that they’re doing it.
+In the way things are at the moment (generally speaking), I think some men may not realise that they’re doing it.
 And that’s a problem of awareness and communication.

 Some men may realise they are adding pressure, but may not realise it’s wrong.
 This is a problem of awareness and accountability.

 Some men, at the more extreme end, know it’s wrong but feel justified, and that’s just a problem.

 But because this isn’t talked about, neither men nor women are equipped to communicate about it – with each other, or with other trusted Christians and pastors.
 Women can’t raise awareness that the behaviour is not OK, which means they can’t communicate how they feel to their husbands.
 Men can’t keep each other accountable, or talk honestly about what is appropriate behaviour in marriage, and where the line is.